mikgje/ttk4145/project/README.md

 Elevator software
 ===========================

+We have use a peer-to-peer system with a master/slave architecure.
+We use UDP broadcasting.

 **Our status**:

 We have implemented necessary modules to be integrated together, but we have not yet integrated them.
 This means, although the controller and the elevator communicate together correctly, we have not managed interaction between multiple elevators.
 Nor have we tested the slave/master interaction and having elevators being assigned service orders outside of their node.